Zell Family Foundation

 -

-Board relationships are the primary pathway: Organizations where Helen Zell serves in leadership positions receive the foundation's largest grants.
+Board relationships are the primary pathway: Organisations where Helen Zell serves in leadership positions receive the foundation's largest grants.
 Trustee involvement typically precedes major funding by many years.

 -